2ndsleep/2ndsleep.github.io/_drafts/basics/iac/explainers/2023-07-04-iac-principles.md

 Declarative code sounds like one of those fancy terms, but is a pretty simple concept.
 Usually when you think of code, you think of *imperative* code.
 Imperative code is code that performs a bunch of logic and calculations to produce a result.
 It's an instruction set of "how" something should be done.
 It's pretty much what comes to mind when you picture code like JavaScript, Python, or C#.

 Declarative code on the other hand describes "what" something should look like.
 But it doesn't care how it's done.
-HTML is declarative, and infrastructure-as-code like Terraform is declarative.
+HTML is declarative, and infrastructure as code like Terraform is declarative.
 Terraform code will simply say "we want a VM with 16 GB of memory and 2 vCPUs."
 That code is passed on to another process that will "make it so."
 Declarative code often is expected to be idempotent, as described in the next section.

 For a great explanation of imperative versus declaractive code, see Yehuda Margolis's [Imperative vs Declarative Programming in JavaScript](https://www.linkedin.com/pulse/imperative-vs-declarative-programming-javascript-yehuda-margolis) article.

 ## Idempotency

-You may have come across this word before and thought it was needlessly academic, but it's a real honest-to-God principle that you should think about while authoring infrastructure-as-code.
+You may have come across this word before and thought it was needlessly academic, but it's a real honest-to-God principle that you should think about while authoring infrastructure as code.
 In computery terms, **idempotency** means that when you do some activity with a set of inputs, that activity will yield the same result every time if you provide the same input.
 Here's an absurbly simple JavaScript example.

 ``` javascript
 function idempotent(param1, param2) {